 However, customers often complain about the speed of search, unavailability, unannounced maintenance, and lack of technical documentation and training.
 On top of that, Smarsh has a very complicated pricing structure that may leave you paying several times more than what you initially believed (and much more than what you’d pay for competitor solutions).

-Storage and pricing: The price for implementation varies based on company size, and there is an additional fee for ingestion of legacy data and end user access to personal archive.
+Storage and pricing: The price for implementation varies based on company size, and there is an additional fee for ingestion of legacy data and end user access to personal archives.
 Smarsh seems particularly ineffective and unpredictable in terms of cost for large organizations – implementation only can amount to $10,000, while the import of legacy data starts at $10 per GB.

 Intradyn is another key player whose solution can archive various types of data – email, social media and text messages – and is available in three deployments: on-premise, cloud or virtual.